Here are some best practices to consider when buying, storing and transacting with your bitcoin.

 A VPN (virtual private network) allows for all of your data to be routed through an encrypted channel or tunnel.
 This method allows for a user’s IP address and location to be hidden from everyone (including the internet service providers).
-Not only is it safer to use a VPN while doing anything Bitcoin related, it is also recommended to use a VPN for all internet related needs.
+Not only is it safer to use a VPN while doing anything Bitcoin related, it is also recommended to use a free VPN for all internet related needs.

 - Avoid public WiFi